react-native-webrtc/react-native-callkeep/README.md

 ### - didActivateAudioSession

-The `AudioSession` has been activated by **RNCallKit**, you might want to do following things when receiving this event:
+The `AudioSession` has been activated by **RNCallKeep**, you might want to do following things when receiving this event:

 - Start playing ringback if it is an outgoing call

 ### - didDisplayIncomingCall

-Callback for `RNCallKit.displayIncomingCall`
+Callback for `RNCallKeep.displayIncomingCall`

 **error**: string (optional)